Marcus' Portal at the Aboretum.

 Tatton was a wild King Country lad when he first enrolled in Art School in Dunedin in the mid-1980s.
 After two years, he set his sights on a Fine Arts course in Tasmania, where he studied from 1987 to 1990.
 Now, four decades later, he returns to Aotearoa with a rich legacy of sculptural practice and deep connections to the whenua.

-Currently the Artist in Residence at Waitakaruru Sculpture Park near Tauwhare, Marcus is crafting a body of work that explores rural kaitiakitanga across both Tasmanian and Aotearoa landscapes.
+Recently the Artist in Residence at Waitakaruru Sculpture Park Marcus is crafting a body of work that explores rural kaitiakitanga across both Tasmanian and Aotearoa landscapes.
 His sculptures draw on the shared ancestry of tree species—Nothofagus, Phyllocladus, and Dacrydium—relatives of our native beech, manoao, tanekaha, and rimu.
 These forms echo ancient Gondwanan ties and speak to the enduring relationship between land and people.

 This exhibition is a celebration of those layered connections: across oceans, through whakapapa, and within the grain of the wood itself.
 Each sculpture invites us to reflect on the stories embedded in the land, the materials, and the hands that shape them.